carlomilanesi/measures-rs/docs/Tutorial.md

 measure point at (10, -11) m is obtained.
 ```

-As you can see, the result is the same of just adding the displacement.
+As you can see, applying a translation transformation to a point is equivalent to adding the displacement vector to that point.
 Therefore, translation transformations are actually useful only when they are combined with other affine transformations.

 Here is the complete list of methods of `AffineMap2d`, which can be used to create affine transformations in a plane: